00 minutes / 00 seconds

 - No set start time!
 The orienteering flags will be hung in the woods with care, and you’ll drop in when convenient to tackle the challenge.

-Teams attempting to capture all the points will likely take 3-5 hours, depending on your navigation & conditioning.
+Teams attempting to capture all the points will likely take 3-8 hours, depending on your navigation & conditioning.
 For new teams or those just looking for a nice day out, feel free to get a subset that is appealing.
-For those that don’t want to bike, you can feel free to get them all on foot.
 Coming for just an hour is perfectly acceptable – it’s all about what works for you.
+If you’re feeling ambitious and want to get them all, you can even break it up into a couple visits if needed!

 Here’s how it works:

 - You’ll register on the GMARA website.
-You’ll need to fill out the Catamount waiver to participate.
+You’ll need to fill out the GMARA Event Waiver to participate.

 - Shortly before the event officially opens, you’ll receive an email with map(s) and instructions.
 You’ll print those out.

-- You’ll use the map to navigate to orienteering flags in the forest.
+- You’ll use the map (and highly recommended a compass) to navigate to orienteering flags in the forest.

 - Send us a picture of your results.